Skip to content

 Can Certified Teachers and Administrators Earn More with a Master's Degree?

 Yes, many teachers and administrators do see a salary bump after completing their master's degree.
-Having an M.Ed. with the administrative or behavioral SPED specialization could make you eligible for a higher pay grade, more teaching credit, or a stipend paid out over a period of time.
-Be sure to check with your employer, however, because state and district compensation policies can vary.
+Having an M.Ed. with the administrative or behavioral SPED specialization could make you eligible for a higher pay grade, more teaching credit or a stipend paid out over a period of time.
+A master's degree may also lead to a promotion or better-paying job opportunities across the balance of your career.

 I started off as a special education teacher.
 When [my supervisors] caught wind that I was pursuing my master's, I moved up to an ARD facilitator.
 And then when I completed my degree … I was allowed into the diagnostician program.